There are currently no products in the cart.

 Table of Contents

 The reality is that assumptions like these couldn’t be further from the truth.
 There are actually a number of benefits weight training can have for women, no matter what your goals are.
-In fact, weight training may be one of the most beneficial things you can do for your health, especially as you age.
+In fact, it may be one of the most beneficial things you can do for your health, especially as you age.

 In this article, we’ll be discussing some different approaches to weight training including both strength and hypertrophy-based training.
 While each style of training shares some commonalities, there are also a number of things that set them apart.